xuchengpeng/elpa-mirror/gnu/auth-source-xoauth2-plugin-readme.txt

   To disable, just toggle the minor mode off by calling `M-x auth-source-xoauth2-plugin-mode' again.

-  auth-source uses the `secret' field in auth-source file as password for authentication, including xoauth2.
-To decide which authentication method to use (e.g. plain password vs xoauth2), it inspects the `auth' field from the auth-source entry, and if the value is `xoauth2', it will try to gather data and get the access token for use of xoauth2 authentication; otherwise, it will fallback to the default authentication method.

   When xoauth2 authentication is enabled, it will try to get the following data from the auth-source entry: `auth-url', `token-url', `scope', `client-id', `client-secret', `redirect-uri', and optionally